What is a ”Cookie”?

 You can read more about cookies on WikiPedia

-_gid: Is used for user behavior (clicks, pages viewed etc.) and improvement of the website.
+_gid: Used to measure user behavior (clicks, pages visited, etc.) and website improvement.

-_RequestVerificationToken: Is used to stop unauthorized posting on the website.
+_RequestVerificationToken: Used to prevent unauthorized posting on the website.

-LastViewedProducts: Is used to show the visitor products previously viewed.
+.ASPXAUTH_SS: Used for authentication.
+LastViewedProducts: Used to show the visitor which products they had previously looked at.

 Please keep in mind that some of our website’s services may not function properly if you don’t accept cookies.